 You may have heard that you should tie the twist rate to the weight of the bullet you want to shoot.
 Technically, that is wrong.
-The ideal twist rate relates to the length of the bullet.
-Since bullets cannot be any wider, given they must fit down the bore, heavier bullets increase in length.
-Hence, heavier bullets require faster twist rates.
+If you want the long and detailed version, check out my write up on twist rates.

 There isn’t much difference in performance between them.
 Don’t let the marketing hype fool you.
 If anything, polygonal rifling is slightly easier to clean up due to the smoother surfaces, but you aren’t likely to see any real difference in accuracy.

 AR-15 Chamber Dimensions

 The .223 and 5.56 are very closely related.
 In fact, most people think they are identical.
 Dimensionally, they pretty much are.

 The difference comes down to the pressures that each generates.
 223 is a SAAMI specification, so everyone knows how to follow it for the civilian market or reloaders.
 On the other hand, 5.56 is a military specification and one that’s changed a lot over the years as velocity requirements have changed.